opnsense/docs/source/manual/proxy.rst

 ----------------
 Transparent Mode
 ----------------
-The transparent mode means all request will be diverted to the proxy without any configuration on your client.
+The transparent mode means all requests will be diverted to the proxy without any configuration on your client.
 Transparent mode works very well with unsecured http requests, however with secured (SSL) HTTPS connection the proxy will become a man-in-the-middle as the client will "talk" to the proxy and the proxy will encrypt